Smoothie (gamer)

-Andy Ta, better known by his in-game name Smoothie, is a Canadian professional League of Legends player who was formally the support for League of Legends Championship Series team Counter Logic Gaming.
+Andy Ta, better known by his in-game name Smoothie, is a Canadian professional League of Legends player who was formerly the support for League of Legends Championship Series team Counter Logic Gaming.
 He has also played for Team Dragon Knights, Team Liquid, Cloud9, Echo Fox and Team SoloMid.

 Career

 Ta joined Team Liquid in October 2015, and the team announced the acquisition by posting a YouTube video with the team drinking smoothies.
 He later joined Cloud9 in June 2016, along with Johnny "Altec" Ru.